-Prior to coming to the Bar, Dan undertook to change career and graduated in Law with First Class Honours from the Open University, he also received an Outstanding grade in the Bar Practice Course from The University of Law.
-He brings with him a wealth of practical experience gained in operational policing, the CPS and wider multi-national industry roles, where he has proven adept at handling and analysing large volumes of evidence and data.
+Prior to coming to the Bar, Dan undertook to change career and graduated in Law with First Class Honours, he also received an Outstanding grade in the Bar Practice Course.
+He brings with him a wealth of practical, real world experience gained over years spent in operational policing, the CPS and wider multi-national industry roles.

-Dan accepts instructions for both the Crown and defence in London and the Midlands.
-He particularly welcomes instructions to act in Birmingham and the surrounding areas.
+Dan accepts instructions for both the Crown and defence nationwide.

 CPS Panel appointments